-The establishment has been licensed by the HTA since January 2009.
-This was the establishment's first VRA.
-Prior to that five site visit inspections of the establishment have been conducted; the most recent previous inspection took place in November 2018.
+The establishment has been licensed by the HTA since October 2009.
+This was the establishment's seventh inspection; the last inspection took place in January 2020.

-Since the site inspection in 2018, there have been no significant changes to the licence arrangements or the activities carried out under the licence.
+There have been no significant changes to the licence arrangements or the activities carried out under the licence since the previous inspection.

-Description of VRA activities undertaken
+Description of inspection activities undertaken

-The HTA's regulatory requirements are set out in Appendix 2.
-The following areas were covered during the VRA:
+The HTA's regulatory requirements are set out in Appendix 1.
+The following areas were covered during the inspection: